 Common Questions in Making Air Fried Potatoes

-Can I make these ahead of time?
 You can make these up until the point you put the cheese and bacon in them.
-Store them in an air tight container in the fridge, (or freeze them wrapped in plastic.)
-When its time to serve them you will air fry them until they cheese has melted and the potato is heated thru.
+Store them in an air-tight container in the fridge, (or freeze them wrapped in plastic.)
+When it’s time to serve them you will air fry them until the cheese has melted and the potato is heated thru.
 It will take a little bit longer (2-3 minutes more.) for the potato to heat through if it has been in the fridge.

 More Game Night Party Appetizers: